lukekivi/Distributed-Image-Processing/README.md

 1. `random` - nodes must accept randomly assigned tasks from the server
 2. `balancing` - nodes potentially reject randomly assigned tasks from the server (details are given in `DesignSpecifications.md`).

-Scheduling policy is modified via a field at line 7 in `machine.txt`.
+Scheduling policy can be set in the `config.txt` file on any line starting with 'policy'.
 ```
 policy <policy type>
 ```